 Brisbane, Qld. : Domestic and Family Violence Death Review and Advisory Board, 2018.

 The Domestic and Family Violence Death Review and Advisory Board is one mechanism by which the Queensland Government aims to to prevent domestic and family violence deaths.
 It will undertake systemic reviews of domestic and family violence deaths, identify common systemic failures, gaps or issues, and make recommendations to improve systems and practices.
 This annual report outlines the Board's work in its second year of operation in the 2017-2018 financial year.
 It presents findings from a statistical analysis of the deaths of the 294 children and adults killed by family members or intimate partners in Queensland since 2006, as well in-depth reviews of the 30 deaths which were reviewed by the Board in this reporting year.
 The analyses help identify the breadth and scope of the problem, the events leading up to the deaths, the presence of any risk indicators, prior service system contact, and opportunities to intervene, and potentially prevent, these deaths.
-Issues raised include the characteristic of coercive controlling violence, post-separation violence and 'contact abuse', abuse of family law processes and custody to gain advantage, and prior contact with health and justice services.
+Issues raised include the characteristic of coercive controlling violence, post-separation violence and 'contact abuse', abuse of family law processes and custody to gain advantage, the mis-identification of perpetrators by police, and prior contact with health and justice services.

 Legislation review digest.
 No. 64 of 56.
 Sydney, N.S.W. : Legislation Review Committee, 2018: 7-15